If you have been wondering how you can start sprouting wheat berries and using them to make your own flour, this is the post for you!

 Set your dehydrator at 145F.
 It will take between 12 and 24 hours to dry the grains depending on what kind they are and how humid your home is.
 You can also do this in your oven if the temp goes below 150F.
-Anything higher than that will destroy the good enzymes that you just helped create!
+Anything higher than that will destroy the good enzymes that you just helped to create!

 Set up your grain mill.
 As I’ve mentioned before, I just love my WonderMill!
-One thing I always double check is that the canister is good and attached to the mill, otherwise you might just make a mess.
+One thing I always double-check is that the canister is good and attached to the mill, otherwise, you might just make a mess.
 (Not that I’m speaking from experience or anything….)

 Add the grains to the grain mill.
 I did this on the bread setting.

-Unless you plan on using it right away, store your freshly milled flour in the freezer so it preserves the nutrients.
+Unless you plan on using it right away, store your freshly milled flour in the freezer so it will preserve the nutrients.

 Just as a note, freshly milled sprouted flour smells more earthy than regularly milled flour.
 This is because instead of milling a seed you are milling a plant.
-Like I said above this is more time consuming than just milling flour but you will have to decide for you and your family if the benefits out-weight the time spent.
+Like I said above, this is more time consuming than just milling flour but you will have to decide for you and your family if the benefits out-weight the time spent.